The first danish microcomputer

 In the library I found a couple of references to the machines in a handful of different books, but nothing about the machine itself – I found books about RegneCentralen and the computers they made, and I found books about ICL, which at that point where a big international company, but I found nothing about the Danish built Comet.

-Slowly I realized that i had to write this book, the road towards it started with a visit to my dads ceiling, to try and dig up his old equipment, this became the start of a long trip that in no way is nearing its end yet!
+Slowly I realized that i had to write this book, the road towards it started with a visit to my dads attic, to try and dig up his old equipment, this became the start of a long trip that in no way is nearing its end yet!

 I have collected machines themselves, dug through the Danish national archives, local archives, museums, looking through old newspapers and organized it all – currently I have more than three whole binders full of numbered sources and I am no way near done collecting.